-As he enters his 29th season as the head coach of the Brown women's crew, John Murphy is considered the premier coach in the nation.
-Along with his wife, associate head coach Phoebe Murphy, he has won seven NCAA championships in the 15 seasons since the competition began, and has never finished lower than fifth in the country.
-After winning the program's first championship in 1999, Murphy and the Bears went on to win again in 2000, 2002, 2004, 2007, 2008 and 2011 an astonishing run of seven titles in 13 years.
+As he enters his 34th season as the head coach of the Brown women's crew in 2017-18, John Murphy is considered the premier coach in the nation.
+Along with his wife, associate head coach Phoebe Murphy, he has won seven NCAA championships in the 21 seasons since the competition began.
+After winning the program's first championship in 1999, Murphy and the Bears went on to win again in 2000, 2002, 2004, 2007, 2008 and 2011, an astonishing run of seven titles in 13 years.
 Murphy is also a six-time winner of the EAWRC Coach of the Year award, taking home the honor in 1988, 1996, 1999, 2000, 2002, and 2008.

 Murphy was recognized by US Rowing with the Fan's Choice Award for the National Collegiate Coach of the Year 2011, presented at the inaugural Golden Oars Awards Dinner at the New York Athletic Club.

-At the 2007 NCAA Division I Rowing Championships in Oak Ridge, TN, all three of Bruno's crews made it into the Grand Finals and captured its fifth NCAA Championship in 10 years.
+At the 2007 NCAA Championships in Oak Ridge, Tenn., all three of Bruno's crews made it into the grand finals and captured their fifth NCAA Championship in 10 years.
 After the season, Murphy guided the crew to a semifinal appearance at the Henley Royal Regatta in London, England.
 To top off the successful 2007 season, Murphy also had one student athlete named to the First Team of the District I ESPN The Magazine Academic All-America team.

-In 2004, the second varsity eight went undefeated as Brown captured first place in both the varsity and second varsity eight races at the national championships in Sacramento, CA. Brown finished its 2002 season undefeated in the regular season and ended with a record of 10-1, earning its third national title.
-In 2001 the Bears finished third in the NCAA Championships at Lake Lanier in Gainesville, GA.
-The team compiled an 11-1 overall record and captured its fourth straight Eastern Championship on Cooper River in Camden, New Jersey.
+In 2004, the second varsity eight went undefeated as Brown captured first place in both the varsity and second varsity eight races at the national championships in Gold River, Calif.
+Brown finished its 2002 season undefeated in the regular season and ended with a record of 10-1, earning its third national title.
+In 2001, the Bears finished third in the NCAA Championships at Lake Lanier in Gainesville, Ga.
+The team compiled an 11-1 overall record and captured its fourth straight Eastern Championship on Cooper River in Pennsauken, N.J.

-In 2000, Murphy was named the Division I Rowing Coach of the Year by the CRCA (College Rowing Coaches Association) after his crew captured its second consecutive NCAA Division I Rowing Championship with victories in the varsity and second varsity races at Cooper River.
+In 2000, Murphy was named the Division I Rowing Coach of the Year by the CRCA after his crew captured its second consecutive NCAA Championship with victories in the varsity and second varsity races at Cooper River.
 In addition to a second consecutive NCAA title, the Bears' won the 2000 Eastern Sprints title and an Ivy League championship.
-In 1999, Murphy led his crew to the first NCAA Division I Championship in Brown University history after defeating the University of Virginia by a three-second margin at the NCAA Championship at Lake Natoma in Rancho Cordova, California.
-The Bears' also captured the Eastern Sprints Championships and the Ivy Championship while setting a new course record.
+In 1999, Murphy led his crew to the first NCAA Division I Championship in Brown University history after defeating the University of Virginia by a three-second margin at the NCAA Championships at Lake Natoma in Gold River, Calif.
+The Bears also captured the Eastern Sprints Championships and the Ivy Championship while setting a new course record.

-Murphy coached the '98 women's crew team in the prestigious Henley Regatta in London, England.
-In 1997, he guided the crew to a third place finish at the inaugural NCAA women's rowing championship on Lake Natoma in Rancho Cordova, California.
-That year, his varsity four won the first gold medals ever awarded at the NCAA championship.
+Murphy coached the 1998 women's crew in the prestigious Henley Royal Regatta in London.
+In 1997, he guided the crew to a third-place finish at the inaugural NCAA Women's Rowing Championships on Lake Natoma in Gold River, Calif.
+That year, his varsity four won the first gold medals ever awarded at the NCAA Championship.
 After finishing the 1996 season undefeated, Coach Murphy's crew became the first women's crew to capture the “Triple Crown” of collegiate racing - the Eastern Sprints, the IRAs, and the National Collegiate Rowing Championship.
 Murphy coached his crew to back-to-back IRA Championships in 1993 and 1994.

 He also tallied an EAWRC team Championship in 1990, capturing the Charles G. Willing trophy after winning gold medals in the first varsity and the second varsity.
-Coach Murphy was recognized in '88 being named the EAWRC coach of the year after his varsity eight captured the Women's Eastern Sprints Championship for the first time in Brown history.
+Coach Murphy was recognized in 1988 being named the EAWRC Coach of the Year after his varsity eight captured the Women's Eastern Sprints Championship for the first time in Brown history.
 Murphy began his coaching career in 1976 at Cal-Berkeley where he was responsible for the men's novice crew.
 He continued to coach the men's novice crew in 1977 and 1978.

 Murphy attended Kent School and Columbia University.
 At Kent, he captained the National Schoolboy Championship crew and rowed in the Royal Henley Regatta in his junior and senior years.
-He and his wife, Phoebe, have three children, Jack, Penelope and the late Patrick D. Murphy, and reside in Barrington, Rhode Island.
+He and his wife, Phoebe, have three children, Jack, Penelope, and the late Patrick D. Murphy, and reside in Barrington, R.I.